![Firefly-Cog-Decline-Research-Banner-Tony[1]](http://balesphotonics.com/wp-content/plugins/revslider/public/assets/assets/dummy.png)

-Over 55 Years of Photon Therapy Research Reveals Remarkable, Consistent Results
+Over 55 Years of Photobiomodulation Therapy Research Reveals Remarkable, Consistent Results

 “LED produced in vitro increases of cell growth of 155-171% of normal human epithelial cells.”